Remote work regulation in Poland

 The new law does not regulate precisely how to reimburse the cost of remote work and provides certain level of discretion to the employers in this regard.

-• The employer provides and covers the costs of the equipment necessary to perform remote work, or
+• The employer provides and covers the costs of the equipment required for remote working or

-• The employee works on his/her own equipment and receives a so-called ‘equivalent’ or a lump sum agreed by the parties.
+• The employee works on his/her own equipment and receives a so-called allowance or a lump sum agreed upon by the parties.

-• The employer provides and cover the cost of installation and maintenance of the equipment, or
+• The employer provides the necessary equipment and pays for the installation and maintenance of the equipment (the most common solution), or

-• The employee arranges the installation and maintenance of equipment but the employer covers the related expenses, or
+• The employee organises the installation and maintenance of the equipment, but the employer covers the related expenses, or

-• The employer pays to the employee a lump sum agreed by the parties.
+• The employer pays the employee a lump sum agreed by the parties.

 Running costs